-As a student at the department you will engage with a vibrant research environment and thrive among motivated high-performing fellow students.
+As a student at the department, you will engage in a vibrant research environment and thrive among motivated high-performing fellow students.
 All classes are taught in English and you will be part of a diverse student body, with students coming from all corners of the world.

-With a range of elective courses to choose from, you can create a more individual profile by specialising in areas such as emerging security threats, gender, war and peace, international interventions and protection of civilians or causes of peace.
-You will have the opportunity to undertake a semester long internship, where you can gain valuable practical experience.
+With a range of elective courses to choose from, you can create a more individual profile by specialising in themes such as Emerging Security Threats; Gender, War and Peace; International Interventions and Protection of Civilians; or Causes of Peace.
+You will have the opportunity to undertake a semester-long internship, where you can gain valuable practical experience.

 You will be trained in numerous generic skills to gradually develop your methodological skills and your ability to critically evaluate cases of the onset, the dynamics and the resolution of armed conflicts using different social scientific approaches.

-Student profile You have been studying political science, international relations or global studies and as part of your education you have also taken some courses in Peace and Conflict Research.
-Working on your Bachelor's thesis or similar academic work gave you experience in analysing facts, apply methods learned and use statistics to interpret the data you collect.
+You have been studying political science, international relations and global studies and as part of your education, you have also taken some courses in peace and conflict research.
+Working on your Bachelor's thesis or similar academic work gave you experience in analysing facts, applying methods learned and using statistics to interpret the data you collect.
 This means that you already have basic knowledge of qualitative and quantitative methods.